chrisgrieser/alfred-workflow-devtools/README.md

 The workflow auto-updates via Alfred's workflow-update mechanism.

 ## Credits
-`Edit workflow details` snippet by [April-June-August](https://github.com/April-June-August/Alfred--Edit-Workflow-Details).
+Code for interacting with the workflow context menu by [April-June-August](https://github.com/April-June-August/Alfred--Edit-Workflow-Details).

 ## About the developer